micro-os-plus/xpack-study-projects/README.md

 - disable: Copy projects
 - Finish

-Select the desired project, right click, Build Configurations > Build all...

-The result is a set of folders prefixed with `build-`

-To run a debug session:

-- menu Run > Debug configurations > GDB QEMU > select `blinky-rtos-stm32f4discovery-qemu`

-Note: the Eclipse configurations might be occasionally not up-to-date.
+Note: the Eclipse configurations might occasionally not be up-to-date.

 ## Feedback